 When it comes to promotion, you must take advantage of social media platforms, because let’s face it, that’s where all millennials are.
 Try a multi-channel approach where you actively post on more than one site.
 Promote your campaign page, tell your story through live videos and photos, direct viewers to your blog detailing your progress, and so much more.
 You’ll likely want to include an element of influencer marketing into your promotion plan, as well.
 We’ll talk about this more in the next section.

-You’ll also want to get your supporters and followers to post pictures or updates with them wearing your tees, and getting them to encourage their friends and family into buying your apparel as well.
+You’ll also want to get your supporters and followers to post pictures or updates with them wearing your tees, and get them to encourage their friends and family into buying your apparel as well.
 If a follower uploads a picture of themselves wearing your t-shirt with a caption saying ‘Who said young people don’t vote?’, others are going to be motivated as well.
 You can even create your own hashtag on Twitter or Instagram or can promote a live counter on Facebook showing how many people bought your t-shirt and are have pledged to vote as a result of it—this clearly outlines the impact you’ve created and is a powerful motivator for others to vote as well.

 Since millennials widely use text messaging as well, use tools like CallHub to text your supporters with links to your campaign pages or get all your contacts to sign up to your texts if they want to receive updates and other information about your campaign.